 In November 2022 a cyclist was hit and dragged at Yonge and St. Clair by a pickup truck making an illegal right turn article.
 My gut wrenches to think about the horrific scene of 20-year old Kartik Saini being hit and dragged until his death.

 Everybody thinks about death and mortality differently and in different amounts.
 I’m not sure if I think about more than most people, but sometimes it feels that way.
 I find talking about death to be a fairly taboo topic, and I often feel a great pressure not to speak of it (nor do I think I really want to).
 But for me, when I’m cycling I have fleeting thoughts of getting hit.
 These thoughts don’t happen very often; in fact, cycling is around 95% of the time a very pleasant thing that makes me quite happy.
-Yet, when I am not in a good headspace; when I’m feeling a particular emotional turmoil, sometimes I have visions of being hit by a car and thrown from my bike.
-This scenario is not something I particularly wish for myself, although in my darkest moments, I suppose I have wished for some kind of reprieve, regardless of how grisly that is.
+Yet, when I am not in a good headspace; when I’m feeling a particular emotional turmoil, sometimes I have intrusive thoughts of being hit by a car and thrown from my bike.
+This is not a thought I wish for myself, although in darker moments, I suppose it can seem that way.

 So why am I prodding into this area?
-I want to acknowledge and pry into why these things envisioned are related to cars, specifically.
-What does it mean that I envision being hit on my bike?
+I want to acknowledge and pry into why these envisioned things relate to cars, specifically.
+What does it mean that I imagine being hit on my bike?
 I never imagine harm happening to me, nor inflict self-harm in any way upon myself.
 Yet, these things have popped into my head.
 Perhaps when I am at my lowest, when I am at my most anxious, I finally acquiesce to my fragility: a little fish surrounded by sharks.
 I am nearly granting the car, as if it’s a blood-thirsty creature, it’s rightful domain over me.
+What a bummer.

 At this point, I have more questions that answers, or even ideas.
 But what pervades is a tiny thought: what have cars done to me?
-Have they twisted the pathways in my brain so that I’m more alert?
+Have they twisted the pathways in my brain so that I’m more anxious, alert, and angry?
 As a result, has my body become trained to be more nimble to avoid this mock-predator?
 Or has my psyche simply, time after time, been impressed with a dominator under whose shadow I’m always trying to escape?
-A shadow that sometimes, in my worst moments, I want to say " ok, I give up.
+A shadow that sometimes, in my worst moments, compressed on me until I admit: "ok, I give up.
 You win."

 As a postscript, I would like to put on my solutioning hat and address various parts of this essay.
 Writing this out has given me insight into things I could do differently (which is partially why I decided to write this).